abrahami/abrahami.github.io/_news/announcement_5.md

 related_posts: false
 ---

 The next stop is University of Michigan!
-I plan to start my postdoc research position on February at the School of Information (UMSI)</a>.
+I am about to start my position as a postdoc fellow at the School of Information (UMSI) on February.